Updated June 18th

 For one day in September, we fill these dirt roads through “the gut” of The Northeast Kingdom.
 Everybody but the 6 milers start at Lakeview Aviation at the Newport Airport in Coventry and heads one way or another to Parker Pie in West Glover, with a great pizza party, great beer, and great music.
 6 milers start at Irasburg Common.
 Shuttle service back to the start is provided by our friends at Jay Peak.

-This is a hilly race with less than 200 finishers in each of the past four years and less than 10% of marathoners BQ.
+This is a hilly race with about 150 finishers in the Marathon and Half in 2021.

 You may want to drive up Friday and enjoy the pasta dinner at 5:00pm at the Union Lodge, and get a good night’s sleep.

 This race takes place around Newfound Lake, and lodging options are listed on the race website.

 The New Hampshire Marathon is a Runner’s Choice Award recipient from Runnersgoal.com!